English Summer School, Lincoln - 18 August to 23 August 2019

 Directed by Nigel Perrin and Jeremy Jackman

 Lincoln Summer School - Sing with the Kings!

 Following the 2018 success of our first ever UK Summer School at Bath Spa University we have arranged this year's Summer School at the University of Lincoln - and it promises to be twice as good!

 For 2019 we have not one but TWO expert tutors , Nigel Perrin and Jeremy Jackman - both former Kings Singers - which means we can work in smaller groups.
 There will be a core set of repertoire which all singers will work on assisted and coached by both tutors.
-This will contain a mix of sacred and secular repertoire.
+This will contain a mix of carefully selected sacred and secular repertoire.
 There will also be a choice module where singers can choose to work with a single tutor on additional sacred masterpieces or additional secular works.

 Lincoln itself needs little introduction and the shiny new campus of Lincoln University is just across the lake from the Town Centre.
 Up on the hill the majestic cathedral is clearly visible.
 We may be able to sing there but at time of writing this has not been confirmed.

 The course runs from Sunday evening, when we meet for dinner, to the following Friday where we perform our new repertoire at a lunchtime concert - followed by Afternoon Tea by the lake (weather permitting)